 And still no record found before ~ 1818.

 The jewish family line is not a core part of the Hutsteiner family research as it is likely not part of our family, but probably a transliteration issue of cyrillic “Gutstein” to the latin “Hutstein”.
-It was usual in the nowadays Ukraine that the letter ‘G ‘was substituted with ‘H’.
+In Ukraine it was usual that the letter ‘G ‘was substituted with ‘H’.

 Also, during the time of empress Maria Theresia all jewish families within the Austro-Hungarian empire had to choose family names, which they did not have before.
 Thus the jewish families got a a lot of german surnames, sometimes assigned by austrian officers.